 Pleasant Street Baptist Church

-On Wednesdays, at 7 p.m., Prayer and Bible Study will be held for discussion and deeper understanding of God’s Word.
-All are welcome.
+On Wednesdays at 7 p.m., there will be prayer and Bible Study; a chance for discussion and deeper understanding of God’s Word.

 The church accepts any nonperishable food items for the emergency food pantry at the church office, 31 Pleasant St.; donations taken during office hours.
 To recommend those in need, call the office at 401-596-1923